Updated May 27, 2021

-I wasn’t expecting that knowing how to get research funded would be a valuable post-PhD skill.
+I wasn’t expecting that knowing how to get research funded would be my most valuable skill after I left academia.
 To be honest, I thought that most organizations just had money.

 Was I wrong!
-With each organization I worked for, I realized how common it was to have to win funding.
+With each organization I worked for, I realized that everyone needed to win funding.
 When I worked at a think tank, we would conceptualize projects and then convince organizations to fund them.
 As a non-profit, it drew a combination of funding from government, corporations, and foundations, usually mixing and matching in order to get to whatever funding target was required.